-The One Ocean Mba's Conference and Regatta in Porto Cervo ended
+The One Ocean MBA's Conference and Regatta has concluded in Porto Cervo

 Yesterday saw the end of the 16th edition of the One Ocean MBA's Conference and Regatta, held for the first time in Porto Cervo.
 The event, organised by the SDA Bocconi School of Management and by the Yacht Club Costa Smeralda with the partnership of the One Ocean Foundation, saw the participation of about 400 students from top international business schools in Sardinia for three days of sports and discussions themed around environmental sustainability.